nus-tee3201/2019/programming/lists-intro/text.md

 ### The List Data Structure

 **A _data structure_ contains data that are more complex than a single data value** such as an integer.
-Lists are one such very useful data structure in Python. **A list contains an ordered sequence of _items_.** Python uses square brackets to indicate lists.
+Lists are one such very useful data structure used in Python. **A list contains an ordered sequence of _items_.** Python uses square brackets to indicate lists.

 <tip-box>